JuampiCarosi/fan-control/README.md

+# iMac Fan control
-This script has been tested on a 2011 iMac 21.5 inch running Ubuntu 20.04
+Note: This script has been tested on a 2011 iMac 21.5 inch running Ubuntu 20.04, if you have problems with this script on other iMacs please open an issue

 Usage:
 ## Option A